-- A stimulated cycle would ideally result in the collection of 10-15 eggs (for women under 35) but this is extremely variable and depends on many factors including a woman's age, general health, ovarian reserve and current ovarian function. - A single embryo would have a 30-40% chance of developing into a clinical pregnancy for women under 38 years, with the same chance of miscarriage as any other woman of the same age.
-However for every 10 eggs collected, as with fresh eggs, only one to four embryos would be expected to develop. - Please note that all information relates to a non smoker.
-Smoking significantly impairs fertility and reduces egg quality.
+- A stimulated cycle would result in the collection of 10-15 eggs but this is extremely variable and depends on many factors including a woman's age, general health, ovarian reserve and current ovarian function. - Approximately 80-90% of eggs would survive thawing - Approximately 50-80% of surviving eggs would fertilise - Approximately 10-40% of fertilized eggs would develop into good quality embryos depending on the age of the woman and her inherent egg quality - A single embryo would have a 30-40% chance of developing into a clinical pregnancy for women under 38 years, with the same chance of miscarriage as any other woman of the same age.
+However for every 10 eggs collected, as with fresh eggs, only one to three embryos would be expected to develop.